 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-For instance, some older adults have partially blocked arteries that restrict the flow of blood through the body, including the brain.
-The result is known as “vascular depression” which can leave a person at risk for heart disease and stroke.
+Some older adults have partially blocked arteries.
+They restrict blood flow through the body and to the brain.
+Known as “vascular depression,” it can leave a person at risk for heart disease and stroke.

-Along the way, don’t forget to treat yourself with kindness by finding small activities you enjoy.
-Just as importantly, don’t make major decisions until you’re feeling better.
+Along the way, remember to treat yourself with kindness.
+Find small activities you enjoy.
+Just as importantly, avoid major decisions until you’re feeling better.